graymanto/esp-temperature-sensor-mqtt/README.md

 ## What does it do

-The board should wake from deep sleep every 2 minutes (or whatever length is configured), read the temperature and current time then make To an MQTT server.
+The board should wake from deep sleep every 2 minutes (or whatever length is configured), read the temperature and current time then post to an MQTT server.

 ## Installation and upload